antonrosh/card-game-api-ts-playwright/README.md

-# The Checkers Game - Automated Tests
+# The Card Game - API Automated Tests

 This repository contains API automated tests for the Card Game.
 The tests were written using Playwright and TypeScript and implemented following steps: